Ampio Pharmaceuticals (NYSEAMERICAN:AMPE) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a report issued on Tuesday.
+StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research note released on Wednesday.
 The brokerage issued a sell rating on the specialty pharmaceutical company’s stock.

-Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) last issued its quarterly earnings results on Monday, March 27th.
+Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) last announced its quarterly earnings results on Monday, March 27th.
 The specialty pharmaceutical company reported ($0.18) earnings per share (EPS) for the quarter.

 Ampio Pharmaceuticals Company Profile